Business Immigration

 • Germany’s blue-collar visas prioritize construction workers due to a 300,000-worker shortage.

-• Vocational training or two years’ experience qualifies most construction trades.
+• Vocational training or at least two years of relevant professional experience qualifies most construction trades under German immigration rules.

 Blue Collar Visa Options for Recruiting Construction Talent